 PCFS views the health needs of children and young people in a holistic sense; from physical needs through to emotional, cultural, mental and sexual health and well-being.
 Supervising Social Workers ensure these are monitored and assessed through daily (or weekly) logs, regular supervision, visits to the home and liaison with appropriate health professionals.

-Reports detailing this work and identified issues are provided monthly for placing Social Workers and at the young person’s Child in Care Review.
+Reports detailing this work and identified issues are provided monthly for placing Social Workers and at the child/young person’s Child in Care Review.
 Health matters are also monitored by the Fostering Manager and reported quarterly in the Agency’s Regulation 35 report for PCFS Directors and for Ofsted.

 All health needs of all children and young people are address by ensuring they remain registered with their own GP and dental services, opticians etc where possible.
 All health assessments, checks and immunisations are carried out in line with legislation (Children Act 1989) and recorded in Child/Young Person’s health book (H&M – Health & Medication).

 PCFS consider that promoting and providing education on health and related issues, e.g. smoking, substance misuse, diet, exercise will not only improve the health of child and young people using our service but will also enhance their self-esteem.
 Children, Young People and Foster Parents are encouraged to develop a deeper knowledge of health issues through training days, workshops and information sharing.

 PCFS work with a mentor and a range of therapists as well as the local CAMHS teams to support mental health well-being.

 Every child has the right to have contact with his/her family and friends’, providing this does not affect his/her safety and wellbeing.
 PCFS seek to ensure contact arrangements, where appropriate, are accurately and clearly detailed in the placement plan.
 Necessary risk assessments will be undertaken in conjunction with the Local Authority.